-Accelerating advanced materials development, from discovery through deployment, has the potential to revolutionize whole industries and is critical for the United States to compete globally in manufacturing in the 21st century.
-However, today only a small fraction of materials innovations make it to widespread commercialization.
+Accelerating advanced materials development, from discovery through scale-up, has the potential to revolutionize whole industries and is critical for the United States to compete globally in manufacturing in the 21st century.
+However, today only a small fraction of materials innovations makes it to widespread adoption and commercialization.
 The goal of EMN is to dramatically decrease the time-to-market for advanced materials that are critical to manufacturing many clean energy technologies, enabling manufacturers of all sizes to develop and deliver innovative, made-in-America products to the world market.

-Through targeted, national lab-led consortia, EMN will leverage more than $40 million in federal funding in 2016 to facilitate industry’s access to the unique scientific and technical resources at DOE’s national labs in high performance computing, synthesis and characterization of new materials, and high-impact experimentation.
-Each EMN consortium will bring together national labs, industry, and academia to focus on specific classes of materials aligned with industry’s most pressing challenges related to materials for clean energy technologies.
-Together, the EMN consortia will form a network of advanced materials R&D capabilities and resources that will support the Administration’s commitment to revitalizing American manufacturing and maintaining a competitive edge in the clean energy economy.
+Through targeted, lab-led consortia, EMN leverages federal funding to facilitate industry’s access to the unique scientific and technical resources at DOE’s national labs in high performance computing, synthesis and characterization, and high-impact experimentation.
+Each EMN consortium brings together leaders from the national labs, industry, and academia to focus on specific classes of materials aligned with industry’s most pressing energy challenges.
+Together, the EMN consortia form a network of advanced materials R&D capabilities and resources that support the Administration’s commitment to revitalizing American manufacturing and maintaining a competitive edge in U.S. energy dominance.